CTOlet/yii2-attachments/README.md

 	}
 	```

 5. Make sure that you have added `'enctype' => 'multipart/form-data'` to the ActiveForm options

+6. Make sure that you specified `maxFiles` in module rules and `maxFileCount` on `AttachmentsInput` to the number that you want

 Usage
 -----